Build a Journaling Habit That Actually Sticks

 How to Adapt Instead of Restart

-Life is not consistent, so no system built for a stable life will survive an unstable one.
+Life is not consistent, so no system built for a perfectly stable life will survive for long.
 The most important skill in maintaining a journaling habit is not discipline — it's adaptation.

 When a routine breaks — travel, illness, a brutal work month, grief — most people wait for their life to "return to normal" before resuming their practice.
 This waiting is usually what kills the habit for good.